-This process involves working with your division dean and DOI for support and approval of your program idea; submitting a proposal through Education Abroad with the details of your proposed program to be reviewed by the Education Abroad Review Committee; working with Education Abroad and the selected study abroad program provider to flesh out details of the program; and recruiting students for your program, among other things.
+The Ed Abroad 101 for Faculty will also walk you through working with your division dean and DOI for support and approval of your program idea; the timeline in submitting a proposal with the details of your proposed program to be reviewed by the (EARC); working with Education Abroad and the selected study abroad program provider to flesh out details of the program; and recruiting students for your program, among other things.